 Good design patterns¶

 Patterns have been useful in the programming world, as both a source of design inspiration, and a document of good design practices.
-This document is a catalog of DAML patterns intended to provide the same facility in the DA/DAML application world.
+This document is a catalog of Daml patterns intended to provide the same facility in the Daml application world.

 You can checkout the examples locally via